LordDashMe/php-gnupg-simple-tool/README.md

 ## Contribute

-- Really appreciate any suggestion or comments for this prototype project.
-Feel free to create an issue or pull request ticket.
+- I Really appreciate any suggestion or comments for this project.
+Feel free to create an issue or pull request.
+Thanks!

 ## License